project-oak/oak/docs/programming-oak.md

-To use the `CreateApplication` method, the client needs to specify the _application configuration_; this describes the Nodes that make up the application, and their connectivity.
+To use the `CreateApplication` method, the client needs to specify the _application configuration_; this describes the Nodes that make up the application, and the initial Node to start.
 However, for the simple case of a one-Node application the `oak::ManagerClient` helper takes care of this; the client just need to provide the code that is going to be run in the Node, as a Wasm module:

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/rustfmt/client/rustfmt.cc C++ /.*FLAGS_module/ /}/)